matter-labs/zksync-web-era-docs/docs/dev/testnet/known-issues.md

 ## `Docker Desktop is not running` / `Docker Desktop is not installed` error

-If you are running Windows you may get this error, as a result of incompatibility with our hardhat pluging.
+If you are running Windows you may get this error, as a result of incompatibility with our hardhat plugin.
 We are working on fixing this issue.
 We apologize for the inconvenience.